Do’s and Don’ts of Instagram Etiquette: The Unwritten Rules of Instagram

-Are there rules of Instagram Etiquette?
+Are There Rules of Instagram Etiquette?

-On Instagram there is no guidebook, no place we can go where all the “rules to the game” are carefully laid out.
+On Instagram there is no guidebook, no place we can go where all the rules to the game are carefully laid out.
 Part of the problem is that if there were a guidebook of Instagram etiquette it would have to be updated almost daily.
-In this ever-changing landscape it is sometimes hard to keep up.
+In this ever-changing landscape, it is sometimes hard to keep up.
 When you are new it can seem overwhelming.
 I want to take some of the mystery out of Instagram by answering common questions here.

 If I want to share or repost someone’s photo what is the proper Instagram etiquette?

 - When reposting you should not alter the person’s photo in any way without permission.
-This means changing the size or adding wording to the photo.
+This means changing the size or adding words to the photo.
 Remember, this is their property.
 You wouldn’t alter someone’s property without permission.

 What is the proper Instagram etiquette if someone features my picture?